sqlsizer/ps-sqlsizer/README.md

 Colors rules:

-- Red: find rows that are referenced by the row (recursively)
+- Red: find referenced rows (recursively)
-- Green: find dependent rows on the row (recursively)
+- Green: find dependent and referenced rows (recursively)
 - Yellow: split into Red and Green
 - Blue: find rows that are required to remove that row (recursively)
 - Purple: find referenced (recursively) and dependent data on the row (no-recursively)